damiansastre/data201/README.md

 Kaggle also provides insight to the file column types, it has been updated with metadata from the datasets for further analysis.

+# Github Repository

+Code and all the information about this project is hosted in this [repository](https://github.com/tagercito/data201)